0xRomain/hello-scone/readme.md

 ## step by step

 - 1. initiate a wallet and a the project: https://protocol.docs.iex.ec/for-developers/quick-start-for-developers
-- 2. create a dockerfile, and an app.js
+- 2. create a dockerfile, and a basic function in app.js
     - To test it locally:
         - `./tests/build.sh`
         - `./tests/run.sh` || `./tests/run.sh test`